alibaba/BladeDISC/tensorflow_blade/docs/tutorials/tensorflow_blade_bert_inference.md

 })
 ```

-## Optimize model with Tensorflow-Blade
+## Optimize model with TensorFlow-Blade
-We will use Tensorflow-Blade TensorRT optimization pass, which can be imported like this:
+We will use TensorFlow-Blade TensorRT optimization pass, which can be imported like this:
 ```python
 from tf_blade.gpu.tf_to_trt import Tf2TrtOpt
 ```